alexandergolob/alexander-golob/src/pages/content/index.md

     image: /assets/pokecity.webp
   - description: '#theSnapGallery at the PEM 3'
     image: /assets/the-snap-gallery.webp
-hero-statement: We create art for community.
+hero-statement: We build art for community.
 left-cta:
   content: Art and Merchandise for Sale
   path: /for-sale